justinliu1308/best_bike_days/README.md

 # best_bike_days
 ## Description
-Fetch weather data and receive a computed output determining if there are upcoming days where the weather conditions are worth taking a few hours to go biking.
-This program is intended for regularly checking local weather data, so we use a set variable instead of command line user input.
+Fetch weather data and receive a computed output determining if there are upcoming days where the weather conditions are worth taking a few hours off to go biking.
+This program is intended for regularly checking local weather data, so we use a set variable for the city instead of command line user input.

 There are two different applications in this repo:
-1. todays_weather.py  -  Creates a simple table showing the current weather of a specified city
+1. todays_weather.py  -  Creates a simple, organized table showing the current weather of a specified city
 2. best_bike_days.py  -  Returns recommendations on upcoming days for biking based on the weather of a specified city

 Daily weather requirements that would result in a recommendation are: